Marriage is hard. And it’s especially hard with kids.

 5. Put your spouse first.
 Always.

 If you’ve been doing all 5 of these things above, yet you’re still in a rough spot in your relationship – keep doing them, and DO THEM EVEN MORE.
 Your marriage is worth fighting for – so don’t give up.
-It starts with you – and the more you do things yourself to strengthen your marriage, the more your spouse will start to follow suit, too.
+It starts with you – and the more you do things yourself to strengthen your marriage, the more your spouse will begin to follow suit, too.